fengyuanchen/cropperjs/README.md

 - Type: `Number`
 - Default: `0.8` (80% of the image)

-A number between 0 and 1.
+It should be a number between 0 and 1.
 Define the automatic cropping area size (percentage).

 ### movable